hakanayaz/PIRQ_Draft/Module 2/1_Intro_Quantum_Parsers_and_ASTs/OpenQASM/README.md

 We will now perform lexical analysis and generate a parse tree for this code, using ANTLR4.
 If you want to follow along, these resources may be helpful: [[1](https://github.com/antlr/antlr4/blob/master/doc/getting-started.md)] [[2](http://pragprog.com/titles/tpantlr2/source_code)].

-1.The first thing you will need to do is [download and install Java](https://www.java.com/en/download/help/download_options.html).
+1. The first thing you will need to do is [download and install Java](https://www.java.com/en/download/help/download_options.html).
 Note that you may run into some compatibility issues: we recommend v11.0.2, which you can do through [OpenJDK](https://jdk.java.net/archive/) or [OracleJDK](https://www.oracle.com/java/technologies/downloads/archive/).
     + Make sure you set your `JAVA_HOME` environmental variable to store the path where you saved your JDK.
     + Also, make sure you add this path + `\bin` to your `PATH`

 This is a good place to stop and test.
 Type the command `java` into your command line.
 If it is not a recognized command, make sure your environmental variables are configured correctly.
 If you get usage tips - good job!
 Move on to the next step.

-2.Once you have Java up and running, the next thing you will need is the actual ANTLR tool.
+2. Once you have Java up and running, the next thing you will need is the actual ANTLR tool.
 You can download that [here](https://www.antlr.org/download.html).
 If you aim to follow along with the rest of this tutorial, download the complete binaries package for Java target, and save it into a convenient folder (if you already have one where you keep third party Java tools, that will work just fine).

-3.The ANTLR tool needs to be added to the `CLASSPATH` environmental variable.
+3. The ANTLR tool needs to be added to the `CLASSPATH` environmental variable.
 Importantly, you have to add two paths: `.` and `path\to\antlr-4.10.1-complete.jar`.
 Note that these two commands are only temporary, and if you want to do this permanently you should either change in your `.bash_file` or in your Control Panel.
     + For Linux: `$ export CLASSPATH=".:/usr/local/lib/antlr-4.10.1-complete.jar:$CLASSPATH"`
     + For Windows: `% SET CLASSPATH=.;C:\Javalib\antlr-4.10.1-complete.jar;%CLASSPATH%`

-4.Set some convenient commands, so you don't have to type long paths over and over.
+4. Set some convenient commands, so you don't have to type long paths over and over.

 Linux: